adamgyulavari/cr2048/README.md

     ...
 ```

-Note that this is the only place where we can set the state like this, and also nothing can happen before calling the `super()` parent class' constructor.
+Note that this is the only place where we can set the state like this, and also nothing can happen before calling the `super()` (the parent class' constructor).

 Now let's do some rendering.
 In the `Game.js` render method just map through the `board` and display it with the indices in a paragraph element.
 Inside of `jsx` elements you can simply have any kind of javascript code using curly braces.